 The campus closes for a day as all staff and students head into the community for volunteer service projects on the university’s inaugural Serve Day.

 Carnegie Foundation’s Oregon Professor of the Year award is given to biology professor Dwight Kimberly.

 The Salem Site opens.
 Meanwhile, Newberg business owners Ken and Joan Austin announce plans to donate 24 acres of undeveloped land for future outdoor athletic fields.

 The Bruins win the NCAA Division III national baseball championship.

 George Fox purchases the Newberg Providence Hospital and its eight acres of property for academic use.

 U.S. News & World Report ranks George Fox in its "Best National Universities" category for the first time.

-Bruins win NCAA Division III national women's basketball championship.
+The Bruins win a NCAA Division III national women's basketball championship.

 George Fox breaks ground on Stoffer Family Stadium.
-The facility will accommodate track and field and will be home to the revived football program, making a return to the school in 2014 after a 45-year hiatus.
+The facility is constructed to accommodate track and field and the revived football program.